-The fourth instalment to the most successful spin-off series in video gaming history, Mario Kart: Double Dash provided gamers with a slightly different take on the kart racing genre, by adding the feature of having two characters to each kart allowing for more weapons to be held at any one given time, and also allowing for online play; though in a much limited capacity to what gamers of this day and age are accustomed to.
-Unfortunately however, I’ve never though as much of this game as many other entries in the franchise.
+The fourth installment to the most successful spin-off series in video gaming history, Mario Kart: Double Dash provided gamers with a slightly different take on the kart racing genre, by adding the feature of having two characters to each kart allowing for more weapons to be held at any one given time, and also allowing for online play; though in a much-limited capacity to what gamers of this day and age are accustomed to.
+Unfortunately, however, I’ve never thought as much of this game as many other entries in the franchise.
 It would be a choice for me between this and Super Circuit as the two main contenders for “the” worst game in the series, for a number of reasons.

 Graphics – 5/10